-ECRIS was created in response to this obvious need to improve the exchange of information on criminal records at European level.
-In practical terms the ECRIS system means an electronic interconnection of criminal records databases of all Member States, where information on convictions is exchanged between them speedily, in a uniform and easily computer-transferable way.
-It gives judges prosecutors and relevant administrative authorities easy access to comprehensive information on the offending history of any EU citizen, no matter in which EU countries that person has been convicted in the past.
-In this way, criminals will not be able to escape their criminal past simply by moving among Member States, and an adequate response can be given to crimes already committed.
-The system also serves to prevent crime.
+ECRIS was created in response to the need to improve and facilitate the exchange of information on criminal records at European level.
+Information contained in national criminal records registers can be electronically exchanged through a secure information infrastructure, speedily, in a uniform and easy way.
+It provides judges, prosecutors and relevant administrative authorities with easy access (through a designated "central authority" in each Member State) to comprehensive information on the criminal history of any EU citizen, no matter in which Member State that person has been convicted in the past.

 - ECRIS is based on a decentralised IT architecture, where criminal records data are stored solely in national databases of the Member States and are exchanged electronically between the Central Authorities of Member States, upon request.

 - The Member State of nationality of a person becomes the central repository of all convictions handed down against that person.
-It is obliged to store and update all the information received, as well as to retransmit all information when requested.
-As a result, each Member State should in a position to provide exhaustive, up-to-date and complete information in relation to its nationals’ criminal records upon request from another Member State, regardless of where those convictions were handed down.
+It is obliged to store and update all information received, and to transmit this information to other Member States when requested.
+As a result, each Member State should be in the position to provide complete and up-to-date information on its own nationals' convictions, regardless of where those convictions were handed down.

-- The transmission of information on convictions is made electronically, through a standardised European format, using two reference tables of categories of offences and categories of penalties.
-These tables facilitate automatic translation and enhance mutual understanding of the information transmitted.
-When transmitting information on a conviction, a Member State has to indicate appropriate codes for the category of an offence and the penalty or sanction, which is automatically translated into the language of the recipient, enabling him/her to react immediately upon receipt of the information.
+- The transmission of information on convictions is done electronically, through a standardised European format, using two reference tables of categories of offences and categories of penalties.
+These tables facilitate automatic translation and mutual understanding of the information transmitted.
+When transmitting information on a conviction, Member States have to use the crime category of the offence and the penalty or sanction.
+The codes enable automated translation into the language of the recipient, putting him/her in a position to react immediately upon receipt of the information.

-General principles governing the exchange of information and the functioning of the system are regulated in the Framework Decision on exchange of information on criminal records and in the ECRIS Decision.
+The principles governing the exchange of information and the functioning of the system are regulated in the Framework Decision on exchange of information on criminal records and in the ECRIS Council Decision.

-Member States should have implemented the system by April 2012.
-A number of technical and financial measures have been taken in order to help them to prepare the technical infrastructure to connect their criminal records systems.
-The Commission has put special software called 'reference implementation' at the disposal of Member States to facilitate their interconnection with other registers.
-Member States can also avail of financial support in the form of grants in order to modernise their national criminal records systems within the framework of the Criminal Justice Programme.
+A number of technical and financial measures have been taken in order to help Member States to prepare the technical infrastructure to connect their criminal records systems by April 2012 (the legal implementation deadline) and beyond.
+The Commission has put special software ('reference implementation' software) at the disposal of the Member States to facilitate interconnection between them.
+Member States have also been able to request financial support from the EU in the form of grants to modernise their national criminal records systems under the Criminal Justice Programme.

 Extract of criminal record for other purposes than criminal proceedings

 In line with provisions laid down in the European Framework Decision 2009/315/JHA, European Council Decision 2009/316/JHA and national provisions, the exchange of criminal record information can take place for other purposes than criminal proceedings.
-Further information on how to get an extract of criminal record for such other purposes can be found on the Member State page by clicking on the respective flag at the right hand side.
+Further information on how to get an extract of a criminal record for such other purposes can be found on the Member State page by clicking on the respective flag elsewhere on this page.